Last reviewed: September 2018

 The aim of our approaches towards child protection is to ensure the safety and well-being of each child and young person.
 This is achieved through the following objectives:

-- All prospective members of staff with access to young people will undergo a vetting process involving, inter alia, completion of an application form, a DBS check, personal references and supervision by the Team Leader.
+- All prospective members of staff with access to young people will undergo a vetting process involving, inter alia, completion of an application form, a DBS check which is processed by the Disclosure and Barring Service (“DBS”), personal references and supervision by the Team Leader.
+If the prospective member of staff does not have an existing DBS then a formal Risk Assessment Report must be carried out by the team leader and held on their file.

 - All members of staff will be offered regular training in a basic understanding of child protection issues and an understanding of autism and will be able to recognise and report the different types of abuse (as per Table 1 attached).